CITguy/wc-workshop/README.md

 # Web Components Workshop
 Source code to accompany a Web Components workshop.

 ## The Project
-The project for this workshop is to create a very simple app that "sings" along with the "Song that Doesn't End" from teh children's show Lamb Chop's Play-Along!
+The project for this workshop is to create a very simple app that "sings" along with the "Song that Doesn't End" from the children's show Lamb Chop's Play-Along!

 ### Prerequisites
 * `npm`